Triangle diagram in heavy-baryon chiral perturbation theory: Introduction

-However, from a more puristic point of view toward effective field theory (EFT), symmetries and degrees of freedom are the only constraints one must stand by.
-Along this line of thinking, if the anomalous threshold in the triangle diagram does turn out to account for important physics, one would like such an analytic structure to come out of the power counting, not the other way around.
+Reference~\cite{Becher_1999he} argued that the static-limit approximation is not aware of this second-sheet singularity, so a covariant treatment is necessary.
+However, from a somewhat puristic point of view towards effective field theory (EFT), symmetries and degrees of freedom are the only constraints one starts with.
+Whenever resummation of a certain class of terms is deemed necessary, it must come from power counting.
+Along this line of thinking, if the anomalous threshold in the triangle diagram does turn out to account for important physics, one would like such an analytic structure to emerge from power counting, not the other way around.
+In doing so, one may hope that the insight gained from power counting could be applied to other processes.

-We will show that a peculiarity of kinematics in the region centered around the two-pion cut $t = 4 m_\pi^2$, where $m_\pi$ is the pion mass, allows the baryon propagator to be unexpectedly close to its mass shell.
-This eventually leads to the loop integral being enhanced by $\mathcal{O}(m_N/m_\pi)$, compared with the standard ChPT counting.
-The enhancement of this sort resembles that of two-baryon reducible diagrams~\cite{Weinberg_1991um}, and it demands change of power counting just like in the two-baryon sector.
+Before more detailed explanation of our findings in next sections, we would like to draw a rough outline about the physics so that it would not get lost in the rather mathematical presentation.
+Our focus is a small kinematic window around the two-pion branch point $t = 4 m_\pi^2$.
+Integrating out the zeroth component of the pion momentum $k$, as defined in Fig.~\ref{fig_trangle}, we can analytically continue the integral into such an unphysical region by deforming the hypercontour of $\vec{k}$ onto the complex domain where $\vec{k}^2$ takes negative values.
+In turn, the energy of the baryon propagator, $p_0 + (\vec{k}^2 + m^2_\pi)^{\frac{1}{2}}$, can take values much smaller than $m_\pi$ because of the cancellation between $\vec{k}^2$ and $m_\pi^2$.
+This immediately jeopardizes the static limit usually adopted as first approximation in HBChPT, because $(\vec{k}^2 + m^2_\pi)^{\frac{1}{2}}$ can now be suppressed as much as the baryon recoil $\vec{k}^2/2m_N$.

+Moreover, the pertinent integration domain of $\vec{k}$ can be illustrated in Fig.~\ref{fig_sphere}, where the said cancellation happens to $(\vec{k}^2 + m^2_\pi)^{\frac{1}{2}}$: the domes defined by two intersected spheres.
+Although the volume is tiny, all three propagators in the loop are extremely close to their mass shell.
+The end result is that we need to resum the recoil term of the baryon propagator in a small domain centered around $t=4m_\pi^2$.
+This will be explained in detail in Sec.~\ref{sec_recoil}.

+The near-two-pion-cut kinematics poses an interesting comparison with two nucleons interacting at low momenta, $Q \ll m_N$, where $Q$ refers generically to the size of external momenta.
+There, the kinetic energy $\vec{k}^2/2m_N$ is also included in the nucleon propagator at leading order (LO), as opposed to the static-limit approximation~\cite{Weinberg_1991um}.
+The stark contrast is that the two-nucleon diagrams are enhanced by $\mathcal{O}(m_N/m_\pi)$, whereas the triangle diagram is not enhanced despite the resummation of the kinetic energy, as will be discussed in Sec.~\ref{sec_recoil}.

 The manuscript is structured as follows.
-We first give a qualitative analysis on the diagram and point out the configurations of loop momenta that enhance the integral.
-Numerical results are shown in Sec.~\ref{sec_numerics}, followed by a short summary in Sec.~\ref{sec_summary}.
+We first give a qualitative analysis and point out the configurations where the recoil term needs to be resummed.
+Numerical results are shown in Sec.~\ref{sec_numerics} to substantiate the argumentation, followed by a summary and conclusion in Sec.~\ref{sec_discussion}.